-Engineering workstation An installation of Niagara on a PC, which is used to commission JACE hardware and perform application engineering on both offline and online stations.
-In some cases the "engineering workstation" may also be licensed to run a station to facilitate application development and testing.
-Engineering workstation --- -------------------------
+An installation of Niagara on a PC, which is used to commission controller hardware and perform application engineering on both offline and online stations.
+In some cases the this workstation may also be licensed to run a station to facilitate application development and testing.